How investing works

 NS&I offers a range of products, from premium bonds to simple cash accounts, children’s savings products and the popular inflation-linked savings certificates.
 NS&I doesn’t generally provide market-beating interest rates on its products but, if it’s complete safety you’re looking for with your cash, they could be a good option.

 Find out more: Are my savings safe? – see how your savings are protected

 Money market funds

-Money market funds are collective investment schemes, usually in the form of unit trusts and open ended investment companies (Oeics), which invest your money in cash or equivalents to cash, like short term loans to the government (known as Treasury Bills) that pay a fixed rate of interest (like a gilt).
+Money market funds are collective investment schemes, usually in the form of unit trusts and open-ended investment companies (Oeics), which invest your money in cash or equivalents to cash, like short-term loans to the government (known as Treasury Bills) that pay a fixed rate of interest (like a gilt).

 There are a couple of advantages to investing in a money market fund.
-Firstly, managers of these funds investment in many different types of cash–like products, and therefore you can diversify your portfolio away from having all of your money tied up in just one savings account or cash Isa.
+Firstly, managers of these funds investment in many different types of cash-like products, and you can therefore diversify your portfolio away from having all of your money tied up in just one savings account or cash Isa.

 Also, if you are building a portfolio of investments, investing in a 'cash' fund can allow you to easily keep a check on its performance along with your other fund investments.

 However, with money market funds, you could lose some of the capital value of your money, unlike a deposit account or cash Isa.
 You're also charged an annual management fee, usually around 0.75%, which, in a low-interest environment, can reduce any returns the fund makes.

 Find out more: Different types of investment – find out more about unit trusts, Oeics and fund charges

 - Last updated: February 2016